sefm-conference/sefm-conference.github.io/index.md

 # SEFM - International Conference on<br>SOFTWARE ENGINEERING AND FORMAL METHODS

-Participants at SEFM 2021 can freely download the LNCS volume containing the [Proceedings of the SEFM 2021 collocated events](https://link.springer.com/book/10.1007/978-3-031-12429-7).
+SEFM 2021 participants can freely download the LNCS volume containing the [Proceedings of the SEFM 2021 collocated events](https://link.springer.com/book/10.1007/978-3-031-12429-7).

 # Previous SEFM Events